Wellfc/arithmetic-calculator/README.md

 # arithmetic-calculator
 An arithmetic calculator that can perform addition, subtraction, multiplication, and division of two numbers.
-Below is a Demo and how to understand and use the code.
+Below is a Demo and how to understand the code.

 ### Demo